 Application of preservative sorbic acid in food processing industry

-Allergic reactions caused by sorbic acid are almost non-existent.
-Scientific literature shows that sorbic acid has by far the lowest sensitizing properties of all preservatives.
+Sorbic acid causes almost no allergic reactions.
+Scientific and technical literature shows that sorbic acid has by far the lowest sensitizing properties of all preservatives.

-Sorbic acid (E200) and potassium sorbate (E202) are approved worldwide as preservatives for use in a large number of food products, and calcium sorbate (E203) is approved for use in some countries.
+Sorbic acid (E200) and potassium sorbate (E202) are approved worldwide as preservatives for use in a large number of food products, and calcium sorbate (E203) has been approved for use in a number of countries.
 In the United States, sorbic acid, potassium sorbate and calcium sorbate are classified as “Generally Recognized As Safe” (GRAS), a definition that emphasizes the fact that both sorbic acid and sorbate salts are physiologically inert.

 Fish products